wsdl2phpgenerator/wsdl2phpgenerator/README.md

 If enabled this sets the default value of all parameters in all constructors to `null`.
 If this is used then properties must be set using accessors.

+#### `excludeMethodParamTypeHints`

+If enabled, type hints will not be generated for method parameters.

 #### `proxy`

 Specify a proxy to use when accessing the WSDL and other external ressources.
 This option should be used instead of [the proxy options support by the PHP `SoapClient`] (http://php.net/manual/en/soapclient.soapclient.php) as wsdl2phpgenerator uses more than the SOAP client to extract information.